Facilitating adviser charges

 How we will validate your adviser charge

 FCA regulations require providers to validate client instructions on adviser charging, which we obtained on the facilitation agreement and application form.
 In a few circumstances we may need to ask you and your client for an updated facilitation agreement.
-We have introduced a standalone facilitation agreement form for use in situations such as:
+We've introduced a standalone facilitation agreement form for use in situations such as:

-- In the event of any increase to the amount of your adviser charge during the application process, this must be confirmed in writing by the client by completing a new facilitation agreement
+• In the event of any increase to the amount of your adviser charge during the application process, this must be confirmed in writing by the client by completing a new facilitation agreement

 In some instances we won't require a new facilitation agreement to be completed.
 These include:

-- If the charge is percentage based and less source funds than originally applied for are received.
+• If the charge is percentage based and less source funds than originally applied for are received.